Brighstoneus: Classification

-In 2021, Lockwood et al., placed Brighstoneus in the Iguanodontia.
+In 2021, Jeremy Lockwood and colleagues performed a series of phylogenetic analyses which placed Brighstoneus in the Iguanodontia.
 In most analyses, it was found to be more basal in the Hadrosauriformes, in a polytomy with related forms including the British Barilium, Hypselospinus, Iguanodon and Mantellisaurus.
 In an analysis excluding two new characters describing the nasal and ilium, resolution within Hadrosauriformes could be found, with Brightstoneus recovered outside of the Hadrosauriformes as a sister species of Ouranosaurus as seen below.